Call 24/7

 Hazards of Mold

 While some molds are beneficial (such as penicillin) or downright enjoyable (blue cheese dressing, anyone?), the vast majority of mold strains found inside Florida homes are the kind that lead to serious hazards.
+The good news is that not all mold is black mold.

 Mold colonies can lead to unpleasant odor and even health issues, such as headache, sore throat, congestion, and asthma attacks.
 But even if you’re one of the lucky few who doesn’t have a sensitivity to mold, that infestation could be putting your home at risk.